-TL;DR – Discourse Subscriptions allows site owners to sell recurring and one-time purchase subscriptions that grant access to a group on a Discourse instance.
+Summary: Discourse Subscriptions allows site owners to sell recurring and one-time purchase subscriptions that grant access to a group on a Discourse instance.

 Discourse Subscriptions supports the following features:

-- Cancelling a subscription from admin.
+- Cancel subscription from user profile

 - Subscription - Subscriptions are a recurring payment plan which allow you to control access to content on your community.
 When a subscription is created or deleted, a user is added or removed from the user group you associate with your subscription plan.
 A subscription is made up of a product and plans.

 - Product - A product in Stripe’s terms is what you’re selling.
 A product can contain one or more plans.

 - Plan - A plan contains a price, recurring cycle, and associates with a group to which your subscribers gain access.

 Be very careful to keep your Stripe private keys safe and secure at all times.

 If you were to shut down your instance of Discourse, uninstall this plugin or your site were to go offline, Stripe will continue to bill your customers for your service until the subscription is cancelled.